cakephp/docs/en/core-libraries/helpers/form.rst

 ----------------------------------------------

 * ``$options['selected']`` Used in combination with a select-type input (i.e.
   For types select, date, time, datetime).
-Set ‘selected’ to the value of the item you wish to be selected by default when the input is rendered::
+Set 'selected' to the value of the item you wish to be selected by default when the input is rendered::

     echo $this->Form->input('close_time', array(